ianj090/Ejercicio2-DockerPython/README.md

-# Ejercicio 2 Dockerfile con Python
+# Ejercicio 2 Dockerfile with Python

 Ian Jenatz 20190014

+The app utilized was a project for Linear Programming made with Fabricio Juárez.

 ## Steps